droidocz/droidocs-web/content/android-layout/placingoverlapping(z-index)-a-view-above-another-view-in-android.md

 In this instance, the TextView would be drawn on top of the ImageView, along the bottom center of the image.

+---

+## Notes:

+- FrameLayout doesn't relate to other views in the group, it just layers them in regard to the parent.

+- Is there an advantage of using FrameLayout instead RelativeLayout for this?

+- As of API 21 / KitKat you can now use setZ and translationZ; the FrameLayout hack is no longer needed (finally!).
+This should be the preferred answer for modern 5.0+ development: http://stackoverflow.com/a/29703860/358578

+- I've even used this to draw things over map views and in some situations, though I have no idea why, it works where a relative layout does not.

+- Yeah I did it using frame layout itself after going through documentation.

+- by using http://stackoverflow.com/questions/13914609/viewpager-with-previous-and-next-page-boundaries,I am able to show part of previous and next page as shown in image above,but now I don't want to show sharp edges on images.I want them to blur towards edges..please guide me on how can i use z-index for achieving the same

+- use match\_parent, not fill\_parent